Temporary Building Closure from 6 June for Seismic Strengthening Work

 George Calvert followed the housing trend and had a two-storey roughcast house built for his family in Victoria Road.
 Later in 1925 he had SPND build the two-storey Calverts Chambers with further alteration in 1929.
 Son, Maurice, took over the business in 1952, and continued until 1985 – a stretch of 72 years.

 SPND – Harold Speight bought out the timber department of Souter & Co in 1908 and shortly after went into partnership with a rival timber merchant, Arthur Pearce.
 In 1910 an accountant, Arthur Nicoll, joined the firm and in 1913 builders Henry J Davys and son Henry E Davys completed the firm – Speight Pearce Nicoll & Davys.
 Many craftsmen have worked with SPND and their quality workmanship can still be seen in many businesses and houses throughout the district.
 Over the years the firm has changed to TTT and then Benchmark.
 Bunnings is now (2019) on the site.

 Smallpox started to spread among the Maori population in July 1913 and the Government’s Health Department warned that no Maori was to travel on public transport without a certificate.
 Dr Walter Stapley and Health Inspector Bennett tended the sick at Maungatautari pa and there was no spread of smallpox in this area.
 There were guards put on bridges into Cambridge, and one week’s traffic for Victoria Bridge records 102 motors, 2,422 horses, 1,346 vehicles, 485 bikes, 4,568 pedestrians, 1,519 animals and 2 traction engines.

-One hundred and thirty-three fully equipped men left from Cambridge at short notice to serve in Auckland as Special Police Constables.
+Leaving from Cambridge at short notice to serve in Auckland as Specials were 133 fully equipped men.
 Cambridge and districts supplied the largest proportion of men and horses in the Waikato and many wives, mothers and daughters took over the farm work.
 Every factory, creamery and public building was guarded night and day.
-The mounted men, their batons at the ready, were put on duty at the docks protecting the free labour.
+The mounted men, armed with batons, were put on duty at the docks to protect the free labour.

 Captain J W Garland wired Cambridge saying – “On behalf of the Cambridge Squad please thank Cambridge ladies for their kindness in sending cakes and puddings to the men.
 Very much appreciated by all.”